CaperCube/HyperVox/readme.md

 Public Discord link eventually?

 # Contributing
 Contact me about contributing to this project.
+I do hope to work with more people once I can get some core mechanics in place.